Walter Sisulu Botanical Garden

 Tip: Make sure you call before you go as I’m sure you don’t want to take your significant other on a romantic picnic to find that Robbie Wessels is throwing it down over the loud speakers all day.

-Venue: End of Malcolm Road, Poortview, Roodepoort.
+Details: End of Malcolm Road, Poortview, Roodepoort

 This one’s for the dog lovers out there.
 Walkhaven started in 2006 with the strict purpose of being a safe environment to exercise your pooches.
 Walkhaven has a restaurant, a kennel and a function venue with hordes of families making the trek to spend the day with their family and man’s best friend.
 It’s situated in quaint Muldersdrift on a 22 hectare plot of rolling grassland featuring a little dam for your dogs’ enjoyment.